 What about knowledge management in general?
 Why isn’t it meeting expectations?

-Aside from unsuccessful user adoption rates, other reasons cited by respondents as causes for Knowledge Management missing the mark were:
+Aside from unsuccessful self-help user adoption rates, other reasons cited by respondents as causes for Knowledge Management missing the mark were:

 - It’s a lot more work than we anticipated (27%)